isomerpages/moe-kentridgesec/_school-information/Sec 1 Registration 2022.md

     <label for="accordion3">KRSS Co Curricular Activities (CCA) Information</label>
     <div>
 <p>
-Please refer to the KRSS CCA Information Letter for more details.
+Please refer to the KRSS CCA Information Letter for more details.<br>
+	<a href="/files/KRSS-CCA-Information-Letter-2023.pdf">KRSS CCA Information Letter</a>
 <br><br>
-Please complete the Survey on Primary School CCA by 4 January 2023 (Wed).
+Please complete the <a href="https://go.gov.sg/2023sec1cca">Survey on Primary School CCA</a> by 4 January 2023 (Wed).
 <br><br>
 Should you have any queries, please contact the following officers:
 <br><br>